REBORN-lang/REBORN-lang.github.io/documents/standard/RebornStandard.md

 - One statement per line is _not mandatory but recommended_.
 - Tabs or 4 spaces are accepted for indentation (_not significant to parser_).
 - Function bodies _should_ always have at least one `return`, with the only exception being `void`-types. (_Styling recommendation_)
-- Reborn is an Object Oriented Programming Language.
+- Reborn is not an Object Oriented Programming Language.
 - 4 characters tab indentation is _recommended_ for writing **REBORN** programs.

 # R1.1 General style recommendations and formatting rules